 In downtowns and main streets, buildings with very few windows and doors reduce vibrancy.
 Similar to blank walls, walking along these buildings is boring and can be dangerous if there are very few openings.
-Require a minimum 50% facade transparency (clear glass windows and doors at the street level) within the downtown and main street area.
+Require a minimum 50% ground floor facade transparency (clear glass windows and doors at the street level measured between the bulkhead - about 2ft above grade - and the sign band - about 10 feet above grade) within the downtown and main street area.
 This percentage is calculated across the full building facade facing onto the sidewalk.
 Along the main street (including within downtowns), a minimum 60% ground floor transparency may be required to further enhance vibrancy.
 In addition to percentages of transparency, mirrored and heavily tinted glass should be prohibited at the ground floor.
 Pedestrians need to see inside buildings at the ground floor to keep their interest and feel safe.
 Tinted and fake windows, and displays with walls behind are not sufficient.
 Where shading is a concern, awnings or galleries can be used to shade the glass while also protecting pedestrians.